 54. Have a Picnic Lunch at Shipwreck Beach

-The beach gets its name from the multiple shipwrecks that have happened in the shallow, rocky waters.
+The beach gets its name from the multiple shipwrecks in the shallow, rocky waters.
 In fact, you can still see a giant, rusty shipwreck of a 1940s oil tanker.

-The water is clear and shallow, but due to the waves, swimming and snorkeling are not great activities to do here.
+The water is clear and shallow, but swimming and snorkeling are not great activities to do here due to the waves.
 The sand stretches for as far as the eye can see, so it’s also a wonderful spot to set up a blanket and have a nice picnic lunch.

 55. Take a Private Circle Island Helicopter Tour of Lanai

 Soar into the skies to get the best view of the island of Lanai with a helicopter tour!
-A short and sweet 30-minute ride is all you need to see all the parts of this magnificent island.
+A short and sweet 30-minute ride is all you need to see this magnificent island’s parts.

-If you’re not up to doing some off-roading, going on a helicopter tour is the perfect way to explore the island.
+Going on a helicopter tour is the perfect way to explore the island if you’re not up to doing some off-roading.
 You’ll be able to take in the crystal clear waters of Manele Bay, the magnificence of the Kanepu’u Dryland Preserve, and see the bright rusty red terrain of Keahiakawelo all in less than an hour.

 I recommend this Private Lanai Circle Island Experience operated by Paradise Helicopters.
 This scenic activity is perfect for everyone in the family, including children!